Omar95-A/Arduino-Project/README.md

 #include<Servo.h>
 ```

-- To define the variables we will use it for LED's and the buzzer:
+- To define the variables that we will use it for LED's and the buzzer:

 ```bash
 #define ledb 13